lukee11/Pandas/README.md

 DataFrames were cleaned, sorted and combined into a single DataFrame.

-Quantative analysis performed on the data to measure:
+Quantitative analysis performed on the data to measure:
 * performance
 * risk
 * rolling statistics